MoonlightOwl/holo/README.md

 Since `0.7.0` version, the editor supports a new file format: `*.3dx`.
 It features *x15* compression rate (thanks Zer0Galaxy for helping with this).

-Both editor and viewer of new versions supports the old `*.3d` format for backward compatibility.
+Both editor and viewer of new versions support the old `*.3d` format for backward compatibility.

 ## Changelog